cfelder/ldap3-orm/doc/ipython.rst

       "/path/to/modules/needed/by/modules/listed/above",
    ]

+The configuration file may provide additional configuration options, e.g. the ``connconfig`` dictionary for using different authentication mechanisms or the ``userconfig`` dictionary which may be used for providing configuration options for custom module implementations.
+For further information have a look at :py:class:`ldap3_orm.config.config`.

 The configuration file above is an example for using ldap simple authentication.
 Different authentication mechanisms supported in :py:class:`ldap3.Connection <ldap3.core.connection.Connection>` can be